4. Skip to content

 Args:

-x: Optional sample tensor.
-If None, generates a new sample.
+x: Optional input sample to evaluate.
+If None,

 Returns: